thisissoon/standups-backend/README.md

 # Stand-ups Visualisation Backend

-A simple Express, PostgresSQL and Sequelize Web API and Database configuration for the storage and serving of data from SOON_'s daily stand-ups.
+A simple Express, PostgresSQL and Sequelize Web API for the serving of data from SOON_'s daily stand-ups.
+This repo also includes code for parsing `stand-up.txt` files into JSON, running database migrations and seeding data.

 This project was used as a learning tool for: